adamgallas/FireFly-v2/README.md

 ## FireFly v2: Advancing Hardware Support for High-Performance Spiking Neural Network with a Spatiotemporal FPGA Accelerator

 This repository contains the source code for the paper "FireFly v2: Advancing Hardware Support for High-Performance Spiking Neural Network with a Spatiotemporal FPGA Accelerator".
+The paper is available [here](https://ieeexplore.ieee.org/abstract/document/10478105/).

 ### Citation